tcvdh/wineLib/README.md

 # WineLib

-Welcome to **WineLib**, your personal wine journal and collection manager.
-With WineLib, you can:
+## Features

+WineLib is a modern web application designed to enhance your wine exploration experience with the following features:

+- 🍷 **Individual Wine Collection**: Track your personal wine database with secure authentication
-- **Track Your Collection**: Manage and organize the wines you've tasted and those you wish to try.
+- 📝 **Track and Organize**: Manage and catalog the wines you've tasted and your wishlist
-- **Rate and Review**: Keep detailed notes and ratings to remember your experiences.
+- ⭐ **Rate and Review**: Keep detailed tasting notes and ratings for future reference
-- **Vivino Integration**: Fetch detailed wine information directly from Vivino's extensive database.
+- 🔄 **Vivino Integration**: Import comprehensive wine details from Vivino's database

 ## Getting Started